 You can also choose to share GIFs in your school’s email, which can be used in the same way as regular JPEG images.
 These GIFs add a touch of action, making your email look livelier and more current.
 According to this Litmus study, brands that use animated GIFS in emails always or often see an ROI of 37:1, while those who never use GIFs see an ROI of 18:1.

-Scrolling further down, prospects are treated to even more interactive features, with topic-specific animated GIFs to introduce different program offerings.
-It should be noted that these GIFs are purposefully placed so as not to distract or overwhelm prospects, but to add to their overall experience instead—delighting prospects and generating excitement.
+Scrolling further down, prospects are treated to more interactive features, with topic-specific animated GIFs to introduce different program offerings.
+It should be noted that these GIFs are purposefully placed not to distract or overwhelm prospects but to add to their overall experience instead—delighting prospects and generating excitement.
 The dark background also strengthens the design and emphasizes the focus on each element.

 6. Optimize Your School’s Emails with A/B Testing for Education Marketing Success

 Testing your emails before sending them out ensures maximum impact, helping your school make the most of its email marketing efforts.
 There are various elements to consider when approaching email marketing for educational institutions.
-This includes drafting compelling subject lines, crafting the right copy text, using strong visuals, choosing the right email length, as well as knowing when to embrace plain-text versus HTML emails.
+This includes drafting compelling subject lines, crafting the right copy text, using strong visuals, choosing the right email length, and knowing when to embrace plain text versus HTML emails.

-A/B testing allows your school to analyze the impact of each of these elements, giving you the chance to optimize and refine your strategy.
+A/B testing allows your school to analyze the impact of each of these elements, allowing you to optimize and refine your strategy.
 The Litmus study mentioned previously shows that conducting A/B tests for emails generates an ROI of 42:1, compared to an ROI of 23:1 for those who avoid A/B testing.
-That’s because these tests can help your school avoid making unnecessary mistakes, giving you the insight you need to hit the ground running with an effective email marketing strategy.
+These tests can help your school avoid making unnecessary mistakes, giving you the insight to hit the ground running with an effective email marketing strategy.

 Remember to Optimize for Mobile and Tablet Displays

-Mobile web traffic plays a big role in digital marketing, making mobile optimization an important consideration for any school seeking to attract new prospects.
+Mobile web traffic plays a significant role in digital marketing, making mobile optimization an essential consideration for any school seeking to attract new prospects.
 The same can be said about mobile email marketing.
 According to Aedestra, 60% of email opens happen on mobile devices—and MailChimp’s data reveals that a mobile-responsive email design can help increase unique mobile clicks by 15%.

 That is to say, mobile optimization should not be forgotten when creating your email marketing campaign.
 A well-designed, mobile-friendly email creates a positive user experience that can reflect a positive image of your school.

 Example: The email sent by Concordia Continuing Education is designed with mobile in mind, making it easy to scan and navigate the email on a smaller screen.
-The text is highly legible and links are appropriately spaced out to avoid accidental clicks.
-These mobile-friendly design choices make this email more effective, especially to prospects using mobile or tablet devices.
+The text is legible, and links are appropriately spaced to avoid accidental clicks.
+These mobile-friendly design choices make this email more effective, especially for prospects using mobile or tablet devices.

 Prioritize Click Rates and Conversions—Not Just Open Rates

-There are various email metrics to think about when measuring your school’s performance.
-This includes email open rates, click-through rates, and bounce rate—the percentage of emails that have failed to reach the intended recipients.
+There are various email metrics to consider when measuring your school’s performance.
+This includes email open rates, click-through rates, and bounce rates—the percentage of emails that have failed to reach the intended recipients.

-Focusing only on open rates can prevent you from analyzing the overall picture, making it difficult for you to figure out how effective your school’s email is at engaging prospects (CTR) or how often your email could be landing in your prospects’ spam folders (bounce rate).
+Focusing only on open rates can prevent you from analyzing the overall picture, making it difficult to determine how effective your school’s email is at engaging prospects (CTR) or how often your email could be landing in your prospects’ spam folders (bounce rate).
 With these metrics in mind, you can work to further enhance your email marketing efforts and ensure your continuous success.